rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And when the feast was ended, as they were returning, the boy Jesus stayed behind in Jerusalem.
 His parents did not know it, ^0243

-but supposing him to be in the group they went a day’s journey, but then they began to search for him among their relatives and acquaintances, ^0244
+but supposing him to be in the group they went a day's journey, but then they began to search for him among their relatives and acquaintances, ^0244

 and when they did not find him, they returned to Jerusalem, searching for him. ^0245